yuxinqi030812/assigment-1/README.md

 #### Task 7 -- Comparison

 Compare the two sets of test cases (equivalence partitioning and boundary-value analysis) and their results.
 Which method do you find more effective, and why?
-Consider the coverage of the valid input/output domain, the extent of coverageachieved, and the mutants it eliminates(i.e., killed).
+Consider the coverage of the valid input/output domain, the extent of coverage achieved, and the mutants it eliminates (i.e., killed).
 Limit your comparison to half a page.
 If your comparison exceeds this, only the first half-page you will be assessed.

 ## Marking criteria